karlhorky/npm-tricks/readme.md

 # npm Scripts Tricks

-## Get directory where command was run
+## Get Directory where Command was Run

 Get the current ("initial") directory that an npm script was run: